 Commonly voted for as the ‘happiest city in the world’, Copenhagen is a flat, compact city that’s perfect for cyclists.
 Hire a bike and cycle through the Danish capital’s medieval centre, the trendy Tivoli gardens and stop off at the waterside to see the magnificent bronze Little Mermaid statue.
-If you’re feeling peckish sample some of the city’s famous open sandwiches or stop off at a bakery for a Danish pastry!
+If you’re feeling peckish sample some of the city’s famous open sandwiches or stop off for a Danish pastry!

 D – Dubrovnik